EMERGENCY SERVICES COORDINATOR/CASE MANAGER

 Maintains client’s confidentiality

-Conduct a needs assessments safety planning and counseling with survivors
+Conduct needs assessments, safety planning and counseling with survivors

 Educate survivors about the dynamics of sexual and domestic violence and available resources